tlake/robo-rally-variants/moba-rally/rules.md

 The four wrenches in the center of each board represent the bases; see the **Bases** section for their rules.

 The remaining wrenches (two in opposite corners of each board) grant a robot an option card when the robot ends its fifth phase upon the square - if and only if the robot is on the enemy board.
 A robot does not gain an option card from the wrenches on the board upon which the robot's base also resides.

+### Powering Down
+All robots may power down as per the default rules with a few modifications and clarifications, detailed here.

+A powered-down robot does not benefit from the healing granted by their base.

+A powered-down robot does not benefit from team-broadcast option cards, unless the card specifically states that it affects powered-down robots (such as _Power Down Shield_).
+- If _Ablative Coat_ is being broadcast as a team option, an allied robot does not benefit from it while powered down.
+See the **Option Cards** section for further details.

 ### Option Cards